-The Board of Directors of CAMFT hereby publishes pursuant to the Association Bylaws, a Revised CAMFT Code of Ethics.
-Members of CAMFT are expected to be familiar with and abide by these standards and by applicable California laws and regulations governing the conduct of licensed marriage, and family therapists, supervisors, educators, interns, applicants, students, and trainees.
-The effective date of these revised standards is June 11, 2011.
+The Board of Directors of CAMFT hereby publishes pursuant to the Association Bylaws, a revised CAMFT Code of Ethics.
+The CAMFT Code of Ethics is binding on all Members, Membership classes and Membership categories.
+Members of CAMFT are expected to abide by these standards and by applicable California laws and regulations governing the conduct of licensed marriage and family therapists, supervisors, educators, registered associate marriage and family therapists, applicants, students, and trainees.
+Members are expected to be familiar with the Code of Ethics.
+A lack of understanding or knowledge of the Code of Ethics does not justify or excuse a violation.
+The effective date of these revised standards is December 7, 2019.

-The practice of marriage, and family therapy and psychotherapy is both an art and a science.
-It is varied in its approach, technique, modality, and method of service delivery.
-These ethical standards are to be read, understood, and utilized as a guide for ethical behavior.
+The practice of marriage and family therapy1 is varied in its approach, technique, modality, and method of service delivery.
+These standards are to be read, understood, and utilized as a guide for ethical behavior.
 The general principles contained in this code of conduct are also used as a basis for the adjudication of ethical issues and/or complaints (both within and outside of CAMFT) that may arise.
-Ethical behavior must satisfy not only the judgment of the individual marriage and family therapist, but also the judgment of his/her peers, based upon a set of recognized norms.
+Ethical behavior must satisfy not only the judgment of the individual marriage and family therapist, but also the judgment of one's peers, based upon a set of recognized norms.
 We recognize that the development of standards is an ongoing process, and that every conceivable situation that may occur cannot be expressly covered by any set of standards.
 The absence of a specific prohibition against a particular kind of conduct does not mean that such conduct is either ethical or unethical.
 While the specific wording of these standards is important, the spirit and intent of the principles should be taken into consideration by those utilizing or interpreting this code.
 The titles to the various sections of these standards are not considered a part of the actual standard.
-Violations of these standards may be brought to the attention of the CAMFT Ethics Committee, in writing, at CAMFT's administrative office, 7901 Raytheon Road, San Diego, CA 92111-1606, or at such other address as may be necessary because of a change in location of the administrative office.